trofi/trofi.github.io.gen/posts/277-from-mcedit-to-vim.md

 On windows machines I used [Total Commander](https://en.wikipedia.org/wiki/Total_Commander) as a shell and don't remember much about the editors I used.
 Bare `notepad` was probably a thing.
 Windows environment did not have many text files to tweak.
-Thus it was not important.
+Thus, it was not important.
 The tiny amount of programming I did happened in [Turbo Pascal IDE](https://en.wikipedia.org/wiki/Turbo_Pascal) and in [Visual Studio 6.0](https://en.wikipedia.org/wiki/Visual_Studio#6.0_(1998)).